Wacom-Developer/personal-knowledge-library/docs/knowledge/services/group.md

     name: str
         Name of the group.
     join_key: str
-        Key which is required to join the group
+        Key, which is required to join the group
     rights: GroupAccessRight
-        Access right for group.
+        Access right for a group.

     Attributes
     ----------